mavlink/mavlink/pymavlink/generator/javascript/README.md

 This code isn't great idiomatic Javascript (yet!), instead, it's more of a line-by-line translation from Python as much as possible.

-The Python MAVLink code manages some information about the connection status (system/component attached, bad packets, durations/times, etc), and that work isn't present in this code yet.
+The Python MAVLink code manages some information about the connection status (system/component attached, bad packets, durations/times, etc), and that work isn't completely present in this code yet.

 Code to create/send MAVLink messages to a client is very clumsy at this point in time *and will change* to make it more direct.